 Like noisiness, light pollution is recognized as a "nuisance" by courts in most parts of the United States.
-A nuisance is a type of conduct that disturbs a neighbor’s use or enjoyment of property.
-A neighbor who blasts loud music late at night would be an obvious example of a nuisance.
+A nuisance is a type of conduct that disturbs a neighbor's use or enjoyment of property.
+A neighbor who blasts loud music late at night, for example, would be an obvious example of a nuisance.
 In addition, many cities have passed noise ordinances limiting the times or decibel levels at which residents can make noise.

 While not all municipalities have specific laws about light pollution, that doesn't leave you without a legal remedy.
 You could bring a lawsuit on "common law" nuisance grounds.

 Most outdoor lights (such as those affixed to porches or garage doors) come with shielding or shades to block the light rays from traveling upwards towards the sky or sideways into neighbors' property; the lamp's rays should be pointed parallel to the ground.
 If you can see a shining bulb from a distance, the light system is poorly designed.
 You should be able to see only lit ground, instead of the bulb itself.